xrstf/star-trek-tng/README.md

 * Nagivate to the moment the intro starts.
 * Split the current segment.
 Name the first part "Chapter 1" and the intro part "Intro".
 * Rename the last segment to "Outro".
+* Enable audio waveform in lossless-cut and zoom to the beginning of the outro segment.
+  Ensure that the chapter does not start later (~ 30 episodes in total had such outros, where you would hear just a half a second or so of the outro).
+I manually moved the outro beginnings forward in those episodes a bit.

 This left me with 1 `.llc` file per `.mkv` file.
 All of these are in `losslesscut/`.